Skip to product information

 Jose Pancetti

-The beauty of the bond between the artist and the muse does not depend on the relationship they maintained, it is born from the perpetuity of this union, and goes beyond the face that is revealed on a canvas.
-Pancetti, in this exceptional statement to his beloved Stela, confessed:
+The beauty of the bond between the artist and the muse does not depend on the relationship they have maintained; it is born from the perpetuity of this union, and goes beyond the face that is revealed on a canvas.
+Pancetti, in this exceptional declaration to his beloved Stela, confessed: “But what moves me most deeply and what I would like to have is to have you, constantly, as a source of inspiration for my art.”
+And so the artist did, transforming his feeling into something perpetual in a world of colors and shapes, and immortalizing his secret and dreamed Stela.

 View full details